 We all have a tendency to forget things at times.
-But do you feel like you’re constantly nagging your child because he can’t remember what you said the first two or three or ten times?
-Are you constantly reminding him to do things like put his homework in his backpack?
+But some parents feel like they’re constantly nagging their kids because they can’t remember what was said the first two or three (or ten) times.

-Hearing issues: The first step to figuring out what’s going on with your child is making sure he can actually hear you.
-Get his hearing tested.
-If there’s no sign of hearing loss, you may want to read up on auditory processing disorders in case that could be a factor here.
+Hearing issues: The first step to figuring out what’s going on with your child is making sure your words are actually being heard.
+Get your child’s hearing tested.
+If there’s no sign of hearing loss, you may want to read up on auditory processing skills in case that could be a factor here.

 Speech and language delays: Children who have difficulties in certain aspects of language skills, such as receptive language, may not grasp all of the information they’re hearing.
 In other cases, children have trouble understanding humor and other social aspects of language.
 This is referred to as pragmatic language.
 It’s harder to remember or act on information if it doesn’t make sense to you.

 Anxiety or stress: Stress or anxiety can interfere greatly with attention.
 Feeling anxious about a big exam can make your child “blank out.”
-The same thing can happen if he feels stressed with the increasing demands of academics and social activities.
-His mind may be going blank because it’s preoccupied with other things.
+The same thing can happen if your child feels stressed with the increasing demands of academics and social activities.
+A child’s mind can go blank because it’s preoccupied with other things.

 Fatigue: Perhaps your child is overscheduled.
-He may have a full day at school, followed by tutoring, therapy, sports or other activities.
-By the time he arrives home, he may simply be too exhausted to think clearly.
+There may be a full day at school, followed by tutoring, therapy, sports or other activities.
+By the time your child arrives home, the exhaustion may be too much to think clearly.
 Children who are constantly tired or stretched too thin can have trouble concentrating.